 Apart from diversions in PAs, 222.67 hectares were approved for diversion in the first six months of 2020 within tiger habitats: tiger reserves notified under the WLPA and areas contiguous to such reserves that serve as lawfully protected corridors for tigers and other species.

-Diversions include areas in the Dampa Tiger Reserve in Mizoram, the Pakke Tiger Reserve in Arunachal Pradesh, the Melghat Tiger Reserve in Maharashtra and the Rajaji Tiger Reserve in Uttarakhand.
+Diversions include areas in the Dampa Tiger Reserve in Mizoram, the buffer zone of Pakke Tiger Reserve in Arunachal Pradesh, the Melghat Tiger Reserve in Maharashtra and the Rajaji Tiger Reserve in Uttarakhand.
 Land taken over in Melghat and Rajaji was for “linear” projects, mining and infrastructure.

 On 28 September, Article 14 sought comments over mail about the illegal wildlife clearances from various officials at the ministry of environment, forests and climate change (MoEFCC): Rameshwar Prasad Gupta, secretary; Sanjay Kumar, director general of forests and special secretary; Soumitra Dasgupta, additional director general of forests; and environment minister Javadekar.
 We will update this story if and when we receive a response.